microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 Step 4: **In Azure Portal, go to Azure Active Directory => App Registration => select Service Principle “AutoSAPDeployAdminXX” => record Application (client) ID and Directory (tenant) ID field to Notepad.**

-Step 5: Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with named user **azureuser** and **password** use your own password and remember it ”.
+Step 5: Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with user id **azureuser** and give a **password** and make a note of it.
 You will start all the Azure infrastructure provision from this server.

 Step 6: Login to the server as the named user **azureuser** and run the following commands (please remember to use the named user login **azureuser** instead of any other named user)